symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 connection.
 The name must be one of the names of the dbal section in your Doctrine configuration, see `Symfony2 Doctrine documentation`_.

-You can tune the behaviour with the general jackalope parameters listed above, as well as a jackrabbit-doctrine-dbal option (jackrabbit does not support transactions):
+You can tune the behaviour with the general Jackalope parameters listed above, as well as enable transactions (Jackrabbit does not support transactions):

 * ``jackalope.disable_transactions``: boolean: Set to false to disabled transactions.
 If transactions are enabled but not actively used, every save